LunaSare/spring2023-data-science/index.md

 to provide integrated training for analyses on large environmental and ecological datasets to build a skillset of analytical techniques such as data wrangling, visualisation, and interpretation.

-The course website was adapted from Data Carpentry for Biologists website (http://www.datacarpentry.org/semester-biology/).
+_The course website was adapted from Data Carpentry for Biologists website (http://www.datacarpentry.org/semester-biology/).
 As for their course material, instructors are welcome to modify and use this material for your own courses.
-I encourage collaborative development and contributions by other instructors, with the hopes that this will lead to better training and resources for everyone.
+I encourage collaborative development and contributions by other instructors, with the hopes that this will lead to better training and resources for everyone_.

 For students:
 : <a href="{{ site.baseurl}}/syllabus">